Understanding your insurance

 - Has less than two traffic violations or only one at-fault accident not involving bodily injuries in the last 36 months.

 - Has not been convicted of a DUI or manslaughter on or after January 1, 1996 - California law states that any driver convicted of a DUI or manslaughter on or after 1/1/1996 will not be eligible for consideration as a good driver for ten years from the conviction date.
-Good drivers may not be refused insurance by any auto carrier in the State of California and must be given a twenty percent (20%) discount over the carrier's best rates.
+Good drivers may not be refused insurance by any auto insurance company in the State of California and must be given a twenty percent (20%) discount over the insurance company's best rates.

 The person who pays the mortgage on the house.